joeytakeda/misc/table.md

                                                ; **syllogism**: each list item is part of an argument consisting of two or more propositions and a final conclusion derived from them.

-*  **Note***  Previous versions of these Guidelines recommended the use of type on  [list](#list)  to encode the rendering or appearance of a list (whether it was bulleted, numbered, etc.).
+*  **Note**: Previous versions of these Guidelines recommended the use of type on  [list](#list)  to encode the rendering or appearance of a list (whether it was bulleted, numbered, etc.).
 The current recommendation is to use the rend or style attributes for these aspects of a list, while using type for the more appropriate task of characterizing the nature of the content of a list.
-*  **Note***  The formal syntax of the element declarations allows `label` tags to be omitted from lists tagged &lt;list type="gloss"&gt;; this is however a semantic error.
+*  **Note**: The formal syntax of the element declarations allows `label` tags to be omitted from lists tagged &lt;list type="gloss"&gt;; this is however a semantic error.